bermarte/bermarte.github.io/project-planning/development-strategy.md

 ## 0.Setup

-The project is built on an existing repo, so all the HTML and the CSS was already provided.
+The project is built on an existing repo, so all the HTML and the CSS are already provided.
 This is why this development strategy is a bit different than usual.

 ---